-Second, effectively describing specific image layout and incorporating it into the deep CNN is not straightforward.
-Previous image layout descriptors are dominantly based on some simple photography composition principles, such as visual balance, rule of thirds, golden ratio, etc. However, these general models cannot represent local and global image layout specifically.
-To incorporate global information into CNN, [23] used transformed images (wrapping and center-cropping) to represent the global view.
-However, such transformation often alter the original image composition or cause distortion.
-Therefore, this simple strategy is far from enough (We will show the performance evaluation in section 5).
+Second, how to effectively describe specific image layout and incorporating it into the deep CNN is again very challenging.
+Existing works related to image layout descriptors are dominantly based on a few simple photography composition principles, such as visual balance, rule of thirds, golden ratio, and so on.
+However, these general photography principles are inadequate to represent local and global image layout variations.
+To incorporate global layout information into CNN, transformed image inputs via wrapping and center-cropping have been used to represent the global view [23].
+However, such global transformation often alters the original image composition or may cause undesired layout distortion.

-In this paper, we represent various input images’ layout by constructing attribute graphs.
+In this research, we represent various input images’ layout by constructing attribute graphs.
 We use graph nodes to represent objects and the global scene in the image.
-Each object is described using object-specific local attributes, and the overall scene with global attributes, thereby capturing both local and global descriptions of the image specifically.
-The experimental evaluation shows that modeling image layout by constructing attribute-graphs results in improved performance over existing approaches.
+Each object (note) is described using object-specific local attributes while the overall scene is represented with global attributes.
+The combination of both local and global attributes captures the layout of an image effectively.
+This attribute-graphs based approach is expected to model image layout more accurately and outperform the existing approaches based on warping and center-cropping.

-Based on the above descriptions, our main contribution can be summarized into three-fold:
+The main contributions of this proposed A-Lamp scheme can be summarized into three-fold:

-We introduce novel neural network architecture to support learning from original images without considering the image size restriction.
+We introduce a new neural network architecture to support learning from any image sizes without being limited to small and fixed size of the image input.
+This shall open a new avenue of deep learning research on arbitrary image size for training.

-In particular, we propose two novel subnets to support learning from fine-grained details and holistic image layout.
-Moreover, aggregation strategies are developed to effectively combine these hybrid information.
+We design two novel subnets to support learning at different levels of information extraction: fine-grained image details and holistic image layout.
+Aggregation strategy is developed to effectively combine hybrid information extracted from individual subnet learning.

-To enhance the training efficiency, we propose an adaptive patch selection strategy, which demonstrate significant improvement over the state of the art.
+We have also developed an adaptive patch selection strategy to enhance the training efficiency associated with variable size images being used as the input.
+This aesthetics driven selection strategy can be extended to other image analysis tasks with clearly-defined objectives.

 Related Work